GetSetAbhi/High-Level-System-Design/dropbox/README.md

 ## File Upload Workflow

 1. Client-Side File Preparation (User Device):
 	* The User selects a file for upload.
 	* The User Device application chunks the file into smaller, fixed-size blocks (e.g., 4MB).
 	* For each block, the User Device computes a cryptographic hash (e.g., SHA-256) of its content.
 2. Initiate Upload Session & Request Block Status (User Device to File Service via REST, then File Service to Block Service via RPC):
 	* The User Device sends an initial POST `/files/upload/init` REST request to the File Service, including the file's logical metadata (filename, total size, parent folder ID) and a list of all block hashes and their sizes.
 	* The File Service receives this, then makes an RPC call (e.g., BlockService.GetOrCreateBlockLocations) to the Block Service, passing the list of block hashes and sizes.
+3. Block De-duplication & Presigned URL Generation (Block Service):
+	* For each hash in the received list, the Block Service queries its Block MetaData DB (e.g., DynamoDB/Cassandra using the hash as a key).
+	* If the hash exists: The Block Service notes that this block is already stored and retrieves its existing physical_block_id and S3_location.
+	* If the hash does not exist: This is a new, unique block.
+The Block Service:
+		* Generates a new physical_block_id (often derived from the hash).
+		* Requests a presignedUploadUrl from S3 for this new block.
+		* Stores the new block's metadata (hash, physical_block_id, S3 location, reference_count=1) in the Block MetaData DB.
+	* The Block Service compiles a response indicating which blocks already exist and which require upload (providing presignedUploadUrl for the new ones).

 ![Video Post-Processing Service](video-transcoding.svg)